schwanbeck/YSMR/README.md

 	will be renamed (i.e. nice_video.avi_list.csv to nice_video.avi_list191224133700.csv).
 When set to False, previous tracking result .csv files with the same name will be overwritten.
 	+ Accepts 'True' or 'False'.
-+ delete .csv file after analysis : True
++ delete .csv file after analysis : False
 	+ When set to True, tracking result .csv files will be deleted after completion of analysis.
 	+ Accepts 'True' or 'False'.
-+ store processed .csv file : False
++ store processed .csv file : True
 	+ When set to True, processed tracking result .csv files containing selected tracks will be saved in result folder after analysis.
-+ store generated statistical .csv file : False
++ store generated statistical .csv file : True
 	+ When set to True, generated .csv files containing general track statistics will be saved in result folder after analysis.
 	+ Accepts 'True' or 'False'.
 + split results by (turn points / distance / speed / time / displacement / perc. motile) : perc. motile
     + By which sub-category the generated violin plots should be split.
 The total will always be displayed.
     + Accepts 'turn points', 'distance', 'speed', 'time', 'displacement', and 'perc. motile'.
-+ split violin plots on : 0, 20, 30, 100
++ split violin plots on : 0.0, 20.0, 40.0, 60.0, 80.0, 100.0
     + Values at which the selected category is split.
     + Accepts floating point numbers separated by a ','.
 + save large plots : True